geoserver/geoserver/doc/en/user/source/community/wps-jdbc/index.rst

 The plugin allows to share the execution status among the nodes of the cluster.

 Nevertheless, this won't be sufficient.
-You will need to share the Execution folder too, in order to allow the differen instances to correctly retrieve the executions results.
+You will need to share the Execution folder too, in order to allow the different instances to correctly retrieve the executions results.

 #.
 Create a shared folder that all the nodes can reach somehow, e.g. by using `nfs`